bezmoradi/tutorials/go/scope.md

 ```

 In the above case, the `Println` function first checks its surrounding scope which is the `main` function and as it does not find any `name` variable in that scope, it continues to the package scope and finally finds a variable named `name`.
-As mentioned earlier, variables defined within the package-level scope are accessible within that package, which implies they are also accessible in other files as long as those files belong to the same package:
+As mentioned earlier, variables defined within the package-level scope are accessible within that package, which implies that they are also accessible in other files as long as those files belong to the same package:

 ```go
 // helper.go